IngridB-afk/WebTributo/README.md

-# WebTributo
+# Games-A
-## WebTributo is a web page to show our hobbies.
+## Games-A is a web page wher you can share your passion for videogames.

 [![Build Status](media/icons/build-passing.svg)](https://github.com/adriansunye/WebTributo)

-WebTributo is a web page to show our hobbies.
+Games-A is a prototype of functional web to show our passion for videogames and improve our coding abilities.

 ## Features

+- Login
+- Home Page
 - User profile
+- View in detail
-- Categories
+- About Us

-> Show our capabilities of organization
+> The principal objective was to show our capabilities of organization
-> Developing our first web-app
+> using scrum methodologies and kanban.
+For our first project we had to
+> design and code 5 different views.

 ## Tech

-WebTributo uses a number of open source projects to work properly:
+Games-A uses a number of open source projects to work properly:

 - [HTML]
 - [Sass]